silverjuke/silverjuke/docs/skinning.md

 - VolSlider

   This target sets the scrollbar to alter the main volume  of  Silverjuke.
-Also note the <button> targets VolUp, VolDown and Mute.
+Also note the button-targets VolUp, VolDown and Mute.

 - WorkspaceHScroll, WorkspaceVScroll

   These targets set the scrollbar to alter the horizontal or  vertical  position in  the  browser.
-Also note the <button> targets WorkspaceDown, WorkspaceLeft, WorkspaceRight and WorkspaceUp.
+Also note the button-targets WorkspaceDown, WorkspaceLeft, WorkspaceRight and WorkspaceUp.

-Targets for the <div> Tag
+Targets for the div-Tag
 --------------------------------------------------------------------------------

-The following list shows possible targets for the <div> Tag.
+The following list shows possible targets for the div-Tag.

 - VisRect

   With "VisRect"  you  define  the container the visualization will be displayed in.
-If you do not define a <div> area with this  target,  the  <workspace>  is used  as  the  area  to  display  the visualization in.
-Also note the <button>
+If you do not define a div-area with this  target,  the  workspace-tag is used  as  the  area  to  display  the visualization in.
+Also note the button-target StartVis.
-  target StartVis.
   The image shows the workspace (green)  and  the  VisRect  (red)  used  in  the default skin.

-- Layout:<your layout name>
+- Layout:yourLayoutName

-  You can also use "Layout:<your layout name>" as a doubleclick target for a
-  <div> tag.
-This allows you to use several switchable layouts, eg. you can
-  show/hide some items this way.
+  You can also use layouts as a doubleclick target for a div-tag.
+This allows you to use several switchable layouts, eg. you can show/hide some items this way.
-  Moreover, you  can  use the <button> targets from above as doubleclick targets for the <div> tags.
+  Moreover, you  can  use the button-targets from above as doubleclick targets for the div-tags.

 Copyright (c) Bjoern Petersen Software Design and Development, http://b44t.com